Undergraduate Student Resources

 Students will meet with an academic advisor each semester prior to registering for classes to discuss their course plan and schedule.
 Advisement is required each semester for all Viterbi undergraduate students to review their course plans and lift their mandatory advisement hold.

 All Viterbi freshmen students meet with a first-year advisor in RTH 110.
 As Viterbi Sophomores, students meet with an academic advisor in their declared major.
-In AME, Sophomores, Juniors, and Seniors are advised by Elizabeth (Liz) Cho in RRB 101C.
+In AME, Sophomores, Juniors, and Seniors are advised by Natalie Guevara in RRB 101D.

 AME freshmen receive advisement from a first-year advisor in the Viterbi Student Affairs Office in RTH 110.
 See more information on their website or call 213-740-4530 to make an appointment.